 Transparent Battlespace.
 Azerbaijani sensors, mostly mounted on UAVs, gave the Azerbaijani military a clear view of Armenian positions that were camouflaged in the traditional way.
 Armenian troops were unable to conceal their presence due to their enemy’s electro-optical and thermal cameras.
 Tanks seldom got within shooting range and most engagements were not fought as CQB encounters.

 Blitzkrieg Tactics & Artificial Intelligence.
-German forces effectively trained to proceed with a great deal of rapid decision-making at the operational level.
+In WW II, German forces effectively demonstrated a great deal of unanticipated rapid decision-making at the operational level by executing so-called Blitzkrieg tactics integrating air power with fast moving armored vehicles on the ground.
 Today it looks like Artificial Intelligence may speed up the process of assimilating battlefield intelligence and executing operational details.
 The risks and rewards of Artificial Intelligence are particularly hard to assess at this time.
-But the race to integrate AI with military decision-making is already about to revolutionize command structures across the globe.
+But the race to integrate AI with military decision-making is revolutionizing the command structures across the globe.

 MASKING: The Armenians could not hide.
 Unable to mask from enemy sensors and precision strikes, the Armenians surrendered.
 If camouflage is no longer enough, then a new concept of “masking” is required.
 Masking is the ability to disrupt, jam, and deceive the enemy’s sensors and targeting network.
 Masking will require new systems that minimize thermal and electronic signatures.
 In the modern battlespace you either mask or die.